q-rapids/qrapids-eval/README.md

 The result of the query is specified as path in the returned json: __"hits" -> "hits" [0] -> "_source" -> "snapshotDate" = "2018-12-04"__

 ### projects/default/metrics
 The folder contains the metrics definitions of a project.
-As params queries, metrics queries consist of a pair of files, a .properties file and a .query file.
+As * params queries *, * metrics queries * consist of a pair of files, a .properties and a .query file.
 In addition to params queries, metrics queries compute a metric value defined by a formula.
 The computed metric value is stored in the metrics index (defined in project.properties) after query execution.

+Computed metrics get aggregated into factors.
+Therefore you have to specify the factors, a metric is going to influence.
+Metrics can influence one or more factors, that are supplied as a comma-separated list of factor-ids together with the weight describing the strength of the influence.
+In the example below, the metric 'complexity' influences two factors (codequality and other) with weights 2.0 for codequality and 1.0 for other.
+The value of a factor is then computed as a weighted sum of all metrics influencing a factor.

 __Example: complexity query__